FTarfasse/quick-perf-wiki/SQL-annotations.md

     }
 ```
 ## @MaxSqlInsert
-With this annotation, the test will fail is the number of SQL inserts is greater than expected.
+With this annotation, the test will fail is the number of INSERT requests is greater than expected.
 ### Parameters
 |Parameter  |Type| Meaning                   | Default value  |
 | -------- |:---:|:-------------------------:|:--------------:|
 | value    | int |Maximum number of inserts  |        0       |
 ## @MaxSqlUpdate
+With this annotation, the test will fail is the number of UPDATE requests is greater than expected.
 ### Parameters
 |Parameter  |Type| Meaning                   | Default value  |
 | -------- |:---:|:-------------------------:|:--------------:|
 | value    | int |Maximum number of updates  |        0       |
 ## @MaxSqlDelete
+With this annotation, the test will fail is the number of DELETE requests is greater than expected.
 ### Parameters
 |Parameter  |Type| Meaning                   | Default value  |
 | -------- |:---:|:-------------------------:|:--------------:|